Congratulations for being nominated by your school to participate in the Willamette MBA exchange program.

 We are happy to provide information you will need as you plan for your semester as an exchange student at Willamette.

 Be sure to contact us with your questions.
-Email Aimee Akimoff, Director of Recruitment, at firstname.lastname@example.org.
+Email Aimee Akimoff, Director of Recruitment, at email@example.com.
 You will also be working with Chris Andresen, Associate Director of International Education, about visa and health insurance information.
-Chris's email is email@example.com.
+Chris can be reached at firstname.lastname@example.org.

 We will keep you up-to-date and informed throughout the coming months.
 The entire Willamette University Atkinson School community looks forward to welcoming you to WU!